ZooBeasts/cWGAN-GP_Inverse_Design_Disordered_Waveguide_Nanophotonics/README.md

 # Generative model for multiple-purpose inverse design and forward prediction of disordered waveguides in linear and nonlinear regimes
 ### if you like our work, please reference us.
-This generation contains large uncertainty and diversity, if you want to more precise model, please see the Conditions_Mimicking_WGAN_Disordered_Waveguide_inverse_design project.
+This generation contains large uncertainty and diversity for disordered waveguide designs, if you want to more precise model (such as one2precisegeneration), please see the Conditions_Mimicking_WGAN_Disordered_Waveguide_inverse_design project.

 ### Ziheng Guo<sup>1</sup>, Zhongliang Guo<sup>2</sup>, Oggie Arandelovic<sup>2</sup>, Andrea di Falco<sup>1*</sup>
 ###  <sup>1</sup> School of Physics and Astronomy, University of St. Andrews, Fife, KY16 9SS, United Kingdom